 National Puerto Rican Day Parade

-In celebration of their community, country and culture, more than 80,000 Puerto Ricans march on Fifth Avenue from 44th to 79th Streets in Manhattan as part of the annual National Puerto Rican Day Parade.
-“Lively” doesn’t even begin to describe this event, which welcomes around 1.5 million spectators every year, plus energetic musical performances, floats and a host of Puerto Rican celebrities.
+In celebration of the Puerto Rican community and culture, more than 80,000 marchers travel up Fifth Avenue from 44th to 79th streets to show their pride.
+Lively doesn’t even begin to describe this event, which welcomes around 1.5 million spectators every year, plus energetic musical performances, floats and a host of Puerto Rican celebrities.

 Museum Mile.
 Photo: Joe Buglewicz

-Some of the City’s finest museums offer free admission during this car-free Upper East Side block party, which features live music, street performers and activities for kids.
-Along Fifth Avenue, between the Metropolitan Museum of Art and El Museo del Barrio, you’ll have the chance for a bargain crash course in New York City culture—rain or shine.
+Some of the City’s finest museums have free admission during this car-free Upper East Side block party, with live music, street performers and activities for kids.
+Strolling Fifth Avenue between the Metropolitan Museum of Art and El Museo del Barrio gives you a bargain crash course in New York City culture—rain or shine.

 River to River Festival.
 Photo: Stephanie Berger

-Head downtown for the River to River arts fest, which offers dance performances, concerts and events for free.
-Highlights from years past have included Night at the Museums, site-specific pieces by Twyla Tharp, Trisha Brown Dance Company and Eiko Otake, as well as shows by the Bang on a Can All-Stars and Superchunk.
+Head downtown for the River to River fest’s free dance performances, concerts and events.
+Highlights from years past have included Night at the Museums, site-specific pieces by Twyla Tharp and shows by the Bang on a Can All-Stars and Superchunk.

 NY Philharmonic, Central Park.
 Photo: Chris Lee

-The New York Philharmonic’s annual weeklong tour of the City’s parks brings free classical music to all five boroughs, with performances at Van Cortlandt Park in the Bronx, the Great Lawn in Central Park, Cunningham Park in Queens and Prospect Park in Brooklyn.
+The orchestra’s annual weeklong tour of the City’s parks brings free classical music to all five boroughs, with performances at Van Cortlandt Park in the Bronx, Central Park in Manhattan, Cunningham Park in Queens and Prospect Park in Brooklyn.
 An indoor concert at Staten Island’s Music Hall at Snug Harbor ends the celebration.

 Photo: Laylah Amatullah Barrayn

-To mark the historic day in 1865 when slavery was officially declared to be over, the East New York and Brownsville communities in Brooklyn gather thousands of participants for a three-day-long fest.
-Events include a virtual summit, an awards ceremony for influential Black leaders, a community day featuring more than 60 vendors and activities for the whole family, and a grand finale that comprises a concert, parade, food trucks and a fashion show.
+To mark the historic day in 1865 when Union troops arrived at Galveston Bay in Texas with word of emancipation, the East New York and Brownsville communities in Brooklyn gather thousands of participants for a three-day-long fest.
+Events include a virtual summit, an awards ceremony for influential Black leaders and a grand finale packed full with a concert, a parade, more than 60 vendors and food trucks, and a fashion show.
+Various parks and cultural venues across the boroughs also put on activities to celebrate the day.

 Photo: Jonah Rosenberg

-A Coney Island staple since 1983, the brilliantly costumed, weird and wonderful Mermaid Parade harks back to Mardi Gras celebrations of yore and unofficially heralds the start of summer in the City.
-Highlights include floats, marching bands, dance groups, the crowning of King Neptune and Queen Mermaid and, after the official end, a foray into the ocean.
+A Coney Island staple since 1983, the brilliantly costumed, weird and wonderful Mermaid Parade harks back to Mardi Gras celebrations and is staged close to the official start of summer.
+Watch the floats, marching bands, dance groups and the crowning of King Neptune and Queen Mermaid that make up the official event, then cap it off with a foray into the ocean.

 Pride Parade.
 Photo: Walter Wlodarczyk

-New York City is home to one of the world’s most vibrant, thriving gay, lesbian, bisexual and transgender communities.
-The City embraces its incredible diversity as a source of strength, and that’s never clearer than during Pride, when the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Riots of 1969.
-Events typically take place throughout the month, with most of the big happenings on the last week in June—culminating with the famous march down Fifth Avenue on the last Sunday of the month.
+New York City is home to one of the world’s most vibrant, thriving LGBTQ+ communities.
+The City embraces its incredible diversity as a source of strength, and that’s never more clear than during Pride, when the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Uprising of 1969.
+Events typically take place throughout the month, with most of the big happenings during the last week in June—culminating with the famous parade down Fifth Avenue on the last Sunday of the month.

 Macy's Fourth of July Fireworks.
 Photo: Julienne Schaer